MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/reference/microsoft-ciframework/searchAndOpenRecords.md

 ## Remarks

-When you set the query value as true, the contact is only searched but not opened.
-Set the query as true when the search displays a list of records based on the search context.
+When you set the searchOnly as true, the contact is only searched to get results as a a promise but not opened.
+Set the searchOnly as true when the search displays a list of records based on the search context.

-When you set the query value as false, the contact is searched and opened.
-Set the query as false when the search displays a single record based on the search context.
+When you set the searchOnly as false, the contact is searched and opened.
+Set the searchOnly as false when the search displays a single record based on the search context.

 ## Examples